44xtc44/EisenRadio/.github/README.rst

 Called and terminated GhettoRecorder threads for listen and record.

 This version suffers from the initial button press concept.
-Next version of EisenRadio will use the latest GhettoRecorder for easy-peasy switching and less threads per radio.
+Next version of EisenRadio will use the latest GhettoRecorder for easy-peasy internal switching.

 Recorder blacklist feature
 ---------------------------